Creating a glossy thermometer chart

 Choose Clustered Column:

-Set the Gap Width to 0.
+For this example, set the Gap Width to 0.

 You can also hide the zero point in the axis (see How to hide points on the chart axis) and the axis line.